 - During the last five minutes of baking, place flour tortillas (wrapped in aluminum foil) in the oven to heat.

 - 1 teaspoon ground cumin

 - 1 teaspoon ground paprika

 - ½ teaspoon kosher salt

-- 1.25 pounds skirt steak, sliced thinly in ¼-inch strips across the grain
+- 1 ¼ pounds skirt steak sliced thinly in ¼ inch strips across the grain

-- 3 medium bell peppers, seeded and thinly sliced (I used green, yellow and red)
+- 3 medium bell peppers cored, seeded and sliced (I used green, yellow and red)

 - 3 tablespoons olive oil

-- Juice from 1 lime (about 2 tablespoons)
+- 2 tablespoons lime juice from 1 lime

 - Preheat your oven to 400 degrees F. Lightly spray a large rimmed baking sheet with cooking spray.